-|Sleeping Bag||Image||Shape||Weight (lbs / kgs)||Insulation Type||Temperature Range||Check Price / Buy Now|
+|Sleeping Bag||Image||Weight||Temperature Range||Size||Check Price / Buy Now|

 Sleeping bags are designed to keep you warm by trapping and holding a layer of air next to your body.
 Your body heat warms this air, and the bag forms a barrier between it and the colder ground or outside air.
 The less air space there is to heat, the faster you warm up and stay warm.

-Of course, the benefit to this is a lighter sleeping bag and one that takes up less room, making down the perfect choice if you are after the best sleeping bag for cold weather backpacking as a down sleeping bag can easily fit into the bottom of a backpack.
+Of course, the benefit to this is a lighter sleeping bag and one that takes up less room, making down the perfect choice if you are after the best sleeping bag for cold weather backpacking.
+A down sleeping bag can easily fit into the bottom of a backpack!

 Despite being a great compact winter sleeping bag, down is unfortunately far more expensive than even the best synthetic winter sleeping bag.
-However down sleeping bags are incredibly durable, and the best down sleeping bag will last you for years.
+However, down sleeping bags are incredibly durable, and the best down sleeping bag will last you for years.

 If using a down sleeping bag, it is recommended you purchase one that has been ethically sourced.
-That means the animals have not been ill treated to produce the down for the sleeping bag.
+This means that animals have not been ill-treated to produce the down for the sleeping bag.
 Look for companies that follow the Responsible Down Standard.
 You can find a list of companies that follow this standard here.

-If you are looking for the best price sleeping bags or just one of the cheap winter sleeping bags, you should opt for a synthetic insulated sleeping bag.
-Synthetic insulated sleeping bags are so much cheaper than down as well as being quick-drying and insulates even if it gets wet.
+Synthetically insulated sleeping bags are so much cheaper than down as well as being quick-drying and insulating even if it gets wet.
 A Synthetic winter sleeping bag also tends to be better for people suffering allergies.

-Unfortunately, manufacturers don’t use a standard temperature rating system and so choosing an appropriate winter weight sleeping bag can be difficult.
-Basically, the rating is a guess as to the ideal temperature the average person will keep warm in the sleeping bag.
+Unfortunately, manufacturers don’t use a standard temperature rating system so choosing an appropriate winter weight sleeping bag can be difficult.
+Basically, the rating is a guess as to the ideal temperature; the average person will keep warm in the sleeping bag.

-The one universal rating method that you may see on a sleeping bag is the EN13537 rating – the European standard for labeling sleeping bags.
+The one universal rating method that you may see on a sleeping bag is the EN13537 rating – the European standard for labelling sleeping bags.
 This standard expresses temperature ratings in the following way: